CtrlK

 Specificity

-Names the domain (Miro visual collaboration platform) and mentions some areas covered (canvas features, content types, AI capabilities, enterprise use cases), but these are categories rather than concrete actions like 'create boards' or 'add sticky notes'.
+Names the domain (Miro visual collaboration platform) and some broad areas (canvas features, content types, AI capabilities, enterprise use cases), but these are category labels rather than concrete actions like 'create boards', 'add sticky notes', or 'manage templates'.

 2 / 3